-The UBS Puerto Rico stockbroker not only told Claimant "to purchase" all of the UBS Funds but also "to hold" them when the Puerto Rico market was clearly stressed and Claimant's portfolio was fully invested in Puerto Rico debt.
-The UBS Puerto Rico stockbroker's actions were in violation of FINRA Rules of Conduct 2110, 2111 (f/k/a 2310) and 2120, which state:2110.
-Standards of Commercial Honor and Principles of Trade
+The UBS Puerto Rico stockbroker not only told Claimant “to purchase” all of the UBS Funds but also “to hold” them when the Puerto Rico market was clearly stressed and Claimant’s portfolio was fully invested in Puerto Rico debt.
+The UBS Puerto Rico stockbroker’s actions were in violation of FINRA Rules of Conduct 2110, 2111 (f/k/a 2310) and 2120, which state:

-A member, in the conduct of its business, shall observe high standards of commercial honor and just and equitable principles of trade.2111.
-Suitability
+A member, in the conduct of its business, shall observe high standards of commercial honor and just and equitable principles of trade.

 No member shall effect any transaction in, or induce the purchase or sale of, any security by means of any manipulative, deceptive or other fraudulent device or contrivance.